ASEAN-Motor-Club/amc-peripheral/README.md

-# MotorTown Backend
+# AMC Peripheral

-This repository contains the backend services and Discord bot for the ASEAN Motor Club's MotorTown community.
+This repository (`amc_peripheral`) hosts the backend services, community Discord bots, and auxiliary tools for the ASEAN Motor Club's MotorTown community.
+Ideally, this should be the place for community members to contribute their own custom bots, cogs, or mini-sites.

 ## Dependency Management with `uv`